eeduardoliveira/navigator-clone/README.md

-# Chrome Clone
+# Navigator

-A Google Chrome mobile app clone.
+A Navigator mobile app clone.

 ## Tools used